How to Test Blue Light Glasses at Home

-In this article, we’ll discuss how to determine whether your glasses are up to spec, and dispel a common myth.
+In this article, we’ll discuss three methods that are commonly used to determine whether your glasses are up to spec:

-Normal glasses don’t block blue light.
+Before we begin, it’s worth noting that normal prescription glasses are not designed to block blue light.
 Prescriptive eyewear is designed to correct eye problems and enhance vision, not to filter colour from the visible spectrum.
 To screen blue light from your field of view requires special lenses.

 Ocushield has three spectral transmittance graphs.
 One for our smartphone and tablet screen protectors.
 Another for the laptop, monitor and PC filters.
 The third is for our blue light blocking glasses.
 These reveal how much blue light our products block; it’s slightly different for each product.